herve4m/quay-collection/tests/test_playbooks/README.md

 * The `SUPER_USERS` parameter in `config.yaml` must include the `admin` user.
   The test playbooks use that user account.

-Otherwise, you need to create an OAuth 2 token by using the Quay web UI and paste that token into the `default_token` variable.
+Otherwise, you need to create an OAuth access token by using the Quay web UI and paste that token into the `default_token` variable.

 ## Running the Tests